cloudian-api/bucketops/README.md

 To clone this repo, navigate to the folder of your choice and type: git clone git://github.com/cloudian-api/bucketops; cd bucketops; chmod 700 *.py.
-Now you can modify clusterconfig.py with your parameters and type ./listbuckets.py to get started.
+Now you can modify clusterconfig.py with your parameters (credentials, adminIP information) and type ./listbuckets.py to get started.

 Here is a description of the files in this repo:
 * clusterconfig.py contains variables and common functions used in the code.
 It is a Python module.
 You will need to update the variables above the line in order to get the programs to work.